Anuragd275/qr_code_gen_bot/README.md

 This bot is written in Python 3 and requires the following libraries:

 - qrcode
-- telebot
+- Telethon

-You can install these libraries using pip: `pip install qrcode` & `pip install pyTelegramBotAPI`
+You can install these libraries using pip: `pip install qrcode` & `pip install telethon`

 ### Installing